Scientific Epistemology & Policy

 Curating beyond the natural

-Natural history museums should consider expanding their mission by intensively collecting and curating domesticated, hemerophilic, and genetically engineered animals, plants, and fungi to improve the study of evolutionary biology and anthropology, as well as mitigate against future climatic and economic challenges.
+Natural history museums should consider expanding their mission by intensively collecting and curating domesticated, hemerophilic, and genetically engineered animals, plants, and fungi.
+Doing so will improve the study of evolutionary biology and anthropology, as well as mitigate against future climatic and economic challenges.

 Art: “A Grey Spotted Hound” by John Wootton (1738), downloaded from Yale Center for British Art, Public Domain